gprMax/gprMax/docs/source/input_hash_cmds.rst

 * ``f2`` is the centre frequency of the waveform (Hertz).
 In the case of the Gaussian waveform it is related to the pulse width.
 * ``str2`` is an identifier for the waveform used to assign it to a source.

-For example, to specify the normalised first derivate of a Gaussian waveform with an amplitude of one and a centre frequency of 1.2GHz, use: ``#waveform: gaussiandotnorm 1 1.2e9 my_gauss_pulse``.
+For example, to specify the normalised first derivative of a Gaussian waveform with an amplitude of one and a centre frequency of 1.2GHz, use: ``#waveform: gaussiandotnorm 1 1.2e9 my_gauss_pulse``.

 .. note::